push-eax/timew-budget/README.md

 2. Copy ```timew-budget.py``` into your Timewarrior extensions directory (default is ```~/.timewarrior/extensions/```).
 Alternatively, symlink ```timew-budget.py``` in that directory to the location of ```timew-budget.py``` in the cloned repo on your system.
 This is useful if you want to keep the extension up to date without copying it over every time you ```git pull```, or if you want to use another name to invoke the extension e.g. calling it ```budget.py``` instead of ```timew-budget.py```.
 3. Copy ```timew-budget.yml``` into your Timewarrior directory (default is ```~/.timewarrior/```) or to some other location. *You should NOT symlink this to the repo*, because you'll need to customize this and a ```git pull``` will overwrite it.
 4. Add the following line to your Timewarrior config file (default location is ```~/.timewarrior/timewarrior.cfg```): ```budget.file = ABSOLUTE_PATH_TO_YOUR_BUDGET_YML_FILE```.
 Don't put the path in quotes, Timewarrior doesn't seem to like this.
+5. Install ```python3-tabulate``` using your package manager of choice.
-5. You're ready to start using the extension.
+6. You're ready to start using the extension.
 See the next section for usage instructions.

 ## Usage
 Invoke the extension using the command ```timew report timew-budget PERIOD```.
 For PERIOD, Timewarrior's range hints or explicit dates will work - this is an extension, so Timewarrior is parsing the dates and passing them along.
 Try ```timew report timew-budget :today``` or ```timew report timew-budget :week```. ```timew-budget``` implements daily budgets, so it doesn't support ranges smaller than 24 hours.